InternationalColorConsortium/DemoIccMAX/Readme.md

 capabilities and functionality can be found on the ICC web site, http://www.color.org/iccmax.xalter.

-Note: The code in RefIccMAX was initially based on the [SampleICC](https://sourceforge.net/projects/sampleicc/) and [IccXML](https://sourceforge.net/projects/iccxml/) open source projects, and therefore concepts, files and data structures within RefIccMAX may have similarities (as well as various differences) to those in the SampleICC and IccXML projects.
+Note: The code in DemoIccMAX was initially based on the [SampleICC](https://sourceforge.net/projects/sampleicc/) and [IccXML](https://sourceforge.net/projects/iccxml/) open source projects, and therefore concepts, files and data structures within DemoIccMAX may have similarities (as well as various differences) to those in the SampleICC and IccXML projects.

 ## Overview

-Within the RefIccMAX project are several libraries and tools as follows:
+Within the DemoIccMAX project are several libraries and tools as follows:

 * Libraries that allow applications to interact with iccMAX profiles

-  * IccProfLib - The RefIccMAX IccProfLib project represents an open source & cross platform reference implementation of a C++ library for reading, writing, applying, manipulating iccMAX color profiles defined by the [iccMAX profile specification](http://www.color.org/iccmax.xalter).
+  * IccProfLib - The DemoIccMAX IccProfLib project represents an open source & cross platform reference implementation of a C++ library for reading, writing, applying, manipulating iccMAX color profiles defined by the [iccMAX profile specification](http://www.color.org/iccmax.xalter).
 Class and object interaction documentation for IccProfLib can be found at ().

-    * There are no intentional discrepancies between the RefIccMAX implementation and the iccMAX specification.
-If any should occur then this should be brought to the attention of and resolved by the RefIccMAX project team within the Architecture Working Group of the ICC organization.
+    * There are no intentional discrepancies between the DemoIccMAX implementation and the iccMAX specification.
+If any should occur then this should be brought to the attention of and resolved by the DemoIccMAX project team within the Architecture Working Group of the ICC organization.

       Though SampleICC provides a sample implementation, it does NOT represent a reference implementation of ICC.1 color management.

-  * IccLibXML - The RefIccMax IccLibXML project contains a parallel C++ extension library (IccLibXML) which provides the ability to interact with the objects defined by IccProfLib using an XML representation thus allowing iccMAX profiles to be expressed as or created from text based XML files.
+  * IccLibXML - The DemoIccMAX IccLibXML project contains a parallel C++ extension library (IccLibXML) which provides the ability to interact with the objects defined by IccProfLib using an XML representation thus allowing iccMAX profiles to be expressed as or created from text based XML files.
 The